 4.Immigrant Visa Forms and Required Documents

 The foreign national relative and each accompanying family member must fill out Form DS-260, the Immigrant Electronic Visa Application.
 The DS-260 is filled in and submitted online.
 Each applicant is also required to submit certain civil documents.
 These include birth certificates, marriage certificates, divorce certificates, and any other documents depending on the type of relationship the application is based on.
 Each applicant over the age of 16 must also submit police clearance certificates.

-The Civil Documents and the Affidavit of Support must be submitted, in the original, to the NVC.
-This includes original civil documents.
+Copies of all Civil Documents and the original Affidavit of Support must be submitted to the NVC.
+NVC no longer requires original documents.

-Note: A select number of U.S. Consulates are currently testing the electronic submission of documents through the NVC.
-For appointments at these consulates, scanned copies of the civil documents are sent to NVC via email and then original documents are simply brought to the interview.
-DO NOT SCAN AND EMAIL THE NVC ANY REQUIRED DOCUMENTS UNLESS SPECIFICALLY INSTRUCTED TO DO SO BY THE NVC.
+Note: A select number of U.S. Consulates require electronic submission of documents through the NVC electronic portal.
+For appointments at these consulates, scanned copies of the civil documents are sent to NVC via email or uploaded online and then original documents are simply brought to the interview.
+DO NOT SCAN AND EMAIL/UPLOAD THE NVC ANY REQUIRED DOCUMENTS UNLESS SPECIFICALLY INSTRUCTED TO DO SO.

 Upon receipt of all the required fees, forms and documents, NVC will proceed to schedule the immigrant visa appointment at the appropriate U.S. Consulate or Embassy for all visa applicants.
 Once the interview is scheduled, the NVC will notify both the U.S. relative or agent and the foreign national applicant of the visa appointment scheduling and of any additional documents that must be taken to the interview.
 The NVC will also forward the entire Immigrant Visa Packet, containing all the forms and supporting documents, for each applicant to the U.S. Consulate.